 Terminal Value= EBITDA (2013)* Multiple

-Using Multiples in valuation has certain advantages like, Ease of use as it is based on market values and it provides useful stage for estimation.
-But the disadvantage lies in finding comparable values in the industry as the firms may differ from each other to the greater extent.
+Using Multiples in valuation has certain advantages like Ease of use as it is based on market values and it provides a useful stage for estimation.
+But the disadvantage lies in finding comparable values in the industry as the firms may differ from each other to a greater extent.

 We would like to suggest to Mr. Bosch, that: